Caring For Your Ring

 - Pick up your ring from the band, not the centre stone.
 This keeps your setting from becoming loose.
 And when you avoid touching the stone, you’ll protect it from the build up that comes from our skin’s natural oils.

-- Store your ring separate from other jewellery.
+- Store your ring separate from other jewelry.
 This prevents damage to or by other items.

 - Avoid wearing your ring during physical activity.
 When you wear your ring while exercising or during competitive sports, you risk damage.